bemanproject/inplace_vector/tests/beman/inplace_vector/README.md

 note that this test suite only ensure functions are usable in a constexpr environment.
 The validity of those functions are tested in the main test suite.
+This test also doesn't exhaustivly test constexpr functions' behavior when exception throwing is expected.

 #### 6.5 Bad alloc requirement